asceznyk/ctf/picoctf/unsubsarefree.md

 [+] Found 0 chunks in 0 large non-empty bins.
 ```

 Now we can see that there is a memory chunk in `tcache` with the address `0x804c1a0`.
-Whichi is the `user` address.
+Which is the `user` address.

 Plan: